-Twice a year all members are invited to meet and discuss the long list created in stage one.
+Twice a year all paid up annual members are invited to meet and discuss the long list created in stage one.
 Members receive the list of nominated films a week before the meeting so that trailers may be watched and research completed.
 At the meeting the merits of each film may be extolled by the original suggestor or another member may comment.
 Once films have been discussed the selection is put to the vote of all those present and any absent members who submitted a vote in advance of or shortly after the meeting.
-When voting each film should be compared with a set of criteria (detailed below) to ensure that we screen the most suitable films.